 5. Schedule regular check-ins.

 Money management takes time, and spenders typically go through waves.
 It’s important that you schedule a regular check-in to see how things are going.
 Let your partner set the schedule and give them as much control as possible.
 Make it a judgment-free zone.
 Be supportive and use positive reinforcement.
-Stay focused on goals and exploring solutions together.
+Stay focused on goals and explore solutions together.
 Remember your partner is an adult–if you want this to work, they need feel ownership of your shared goals and the plan to get there.

 Have other tips on how you and your partner achieved financial success together?
 I’d love to hear your tips!
 Share them in the comments below or reach out on Twitter.